 OK, it was less of a possibility and more of a certainty.

 There was no predicting when that might be, though.
-It was all subject to the specific changes made in a twice-yearly feature release made sometime in the future.
+It was all subject to the specific changes made in a twice-yearly feature release sometime in the future.

-Finally, the end was defined.
+Until the end was finally defined.

 October 14, 2025

-Prior to announcing Windows 11, Microsoft finally put a stake in the ground for Windows 10.
+Before announcing Windows 11, Microsoft finally put a stake in the ground for Windows 10.
 In short:

-• on supported hardware
+• On supported hardware

-• with the last release supported until October 14, 2025.
+• With the last release supported until October 14, 2025.

 The Windows 10 future mapped out